code-with-dilip/explore-kotlin/README.md

 - **when** block is a nice replacement for multiple if else statements
     - This syntax is compact
     - This is kind of an equivalent to **switch-case** statement in Java
+    - You are allowed to have multiple conditions in the same check

 ```kotlin
 fun whenBlock(name: String) {